CowKeyMan/SBWT-Search/README.md

                                 be slightly more for small variables and other registers used throughout the
                                 program. (default: 0.8)
-  -r, --base-pairs-per-read arg
+  -r, --base-pairs-per-seq arg  The approximate number of base pairs in
-                                The approximate number of base pairs in every read.
-This is necessary because we need to keep track of the breaks where each read starts and ends in our list of base pairs.
+                                every seq.
+This is necessary because we need to keep track of the breaks where each seq starts and ends in our list of base pairs.
 As such we must allocate memory for it.
 By defalt, this value is 100, meaning that we would then allocate enough memory for 1 break per 100 base pairs.
-This option is available in case your reads vary a lot more than that. (default: 100) -g, --gpu-memory-percentage arg
+This option is available in case your seqs vary a lot more than that and you wish to optimise for space. (default: 100) -g, --gpu-memory-percentage arg
                                 The percentage of gpu memory to use from the remaining free memory after the index